 - Memedof Fish Restaurant is one of the fine dining restaurants in Bodrum, and offers some of the best seafood in town.

 Visit Bodrum Castle and learn about the area’s history

 The castle in Bodrum dates back to 1402 and is one of the town’s main tourist attractions.
 Bodrum Castle offers amazing views over the town and the turquoise Aegean Sea.
 It is also home to the Museum of Underwater Archaeology, housing one of the most important collections in the world.
-However, at the time of writing, the castle has been closed for over a year for a €25 million restoration and is set to re-upon in summer 2019, at the earliest.
+The castle has recently re-opened following a €25 million restoration project.
+Book your city sightseeing tour here.

 Join a boat trip in Bodrum